KAREN NIGHTINGALE AGAINST THE OTAGO DAILY TIMES

 The Otago Daily Times published an article on February 18, 2022, headlined Unvaccinated Dunedin eye surgeon breached Covid order.
 The story reported eye surgeon Deepak Gupta was charged with seeing patients while not vaccinated against Covid-19 and that he was no longer able to practise as a medical practitioner in New Zealand.

-Karen Nightingale said Dr Gupta was operating lawful as he was registered with the Wakaminenga Health Council and that the vaccine mandate did not apply.
+Karen Nightingale said Dr Gupta was operating lawfully as he was registered with the Wakaminenga Health Council and that the vaccine mandate did not apply.
 She said this was underhand and despicable reporting which breached Media Council Principles relating to accuracy, fairness and balance, comment and fact, confidentiality, discrimination and diversity, privacy and subterfuge.

 The Media Council accepts that The Otago Daily Times has published a straightforward factual report of information provided by the Ministry of Health that Dr Gupta has been issued with an infringement notice for breaching the Covid-19 Public Health Response (vaccination) Order 2021 that health practitioners can only offer in person health services if they are vaccinated for Covid-19.